Residence 7 vs Residence 9: The Complete Comparison Guide

 The Modern Standard.
 R7 was engineered to match standard UK window depths (typically 70mm).
 At 75mm, it slots easily into existing apertures with minimal disruption to your plaster line.

-For detailed guidance on whether your property requires specific frame depths due to planning constraints, we recommend visiting the UK Planning Portal.
+For detailed guidance on planning constraints, we recommend visiting the UK Planning Portal.

 2. Internal Aesthetics: Flush vs Decorative